 Let’s resume these differences in greater detail.

-The insulating value of polyurethane is higher than of the rock wool.
+The insulating value of polyurethane is higher than that of rock wool.
 What does it mean?
-This means that at the same insulation thickness and the polyurethane isolates more.
-Then a 50 mm thick polyurethane panel insulates like an 80 mm thick rock wool panel.
+This means that the same insulation thickness of the polyurethane isolates more.
+In other words, a 50 mm thick polyurethane panel insulates like an 80 mm thick rock wool panel.

 Here you can find a piece of insightful information about the difference between reaction and resistance to fire.

 The core advantage of a Rock wool panel is a contribution in a superior way to the reduction of noise because the rock wool fibers break the acoustic waves and reduce their intensity.